About the regulatory index

 The following tips will help you navigate the regulatory index:

-- The regulatory index categroises documents under an appropriate heading.
+- The regulatory index categorises documents under an appropriate heading.
 As many of our documents cover multiple subjects you will find most documents listed under more than one heading.

 - The regulatory index can have up to 3 levels of headings under which you can find documents.
 You may need to choose a couple of headings before you reach the most relevant heading for your needs.

 - The regulatory index does not catalogue a document under a particular heading unless that document substantially relates to that heading.
-You cannot, for example, find every regulatory guide in which we have mentioned the word 'debenture' under the heading Debentures.
+You cannot, for example, find every regulatory guide in which we have mentioned the word 'debenture' under the heading 'Debentures'.
 This type of search facility is available in the ASIC Digest.
-Here's how to subscribe to the ASIC Digest

 - There are cross referenced links within the regulatory index.
 You may need to follow them to find all documents you are searching for.
 For example, if you look under Product disclosure statement under the Managed Investment Schemes heading, you will find documents directly relevant to product disclosure in the context of managed investment schemes.
 However, you would not find all the documents we have published on product disclosure unless you followed the cross reference link to other relevant headings.

-The regulatory index is a work in progress, and we would appreciate your feedback on how useful you find it and suggestions about how it could be improved.
-If you would like to contact us about the regulatory index, please email: email@example.com
+The regulatory index is a work in progress.
+ASIC's regulatory remit is broad and sometimes fast moving and we endeavour to make sure it is as current as possible.
+We would appreciate your feedback on how useful you find it and suggestions about how it could be improved.
+If you would like to contact us about the regulatory index, please email: firstname.lastname@example.org

 Use the regulatory index now